rlfmendes/json-viewer/README.md

 #### Normal Mode
 - `Tab` / `Shift+Tab`: Cycle focus forward/backward between Query input, File list, and JSON display
-- `↑/↓`: Navigate through files (when file list is focused) OR scroll JSON content (when JSON display is focused)
+- `↑/↓`: Navigate through files (when file list is focused) OR move cursor through JSON content (when JSON display is focused)
-- `Enter`: Select and open a file (when file list is focused)
+- `Enter`: Select and open a file, or navigate to parent directory when ".." is selected (when file list is focused)
 - `←` or `Backspace`: Go to parent directory (when file list is focused)
 - `/`: Enter query mode
 - `v`: Toggle between plain text and hierarchical view
 - `w`: Toggle line wrapping in JSON display
-- `Space`: Collapse/expand child nodes in hierarchical view (global toggle)
+- `Space`: Collapse/expand the node at cursor in hierarchical view (works at any level)
 - `q` or `Ctrl+C`: Quit the application

+**File Browser Features:**
+- The top entry "📁 .." allows quick navigation to the parent directory
+- Files are automatically refreshed when new files are added or removed from the current directory
+- 📄 icons indicate individual files

 #### Query Mode
 - Type your query